A unified field theory I: The quantization of gravity: Introduction

 and the Laplacian in \re{1.8} is defined with respect to $\s_{ij}$.
 Hence, for any $\xi$ we have a wave equation in

 with solutions $u=u(x,t,\xi)$.
 We prove that solutions of the corresponding Cauchy problems exist and are smooth in all variables.

-This second model seems to be the right model since it contains the quantization of a cosmological Friedman universe, without matter but with a cosmological constant, as a special case by choosing $\s_{ij}$ to be the metric of a space of constant curvature and by assuming $u=u(t)$.
-Equation \re{1.8} is in this case identical to the quantized Friedman equation up to the last constant.
+This second model seems to be the right model since it contains the quantization of a cosmological Friedmann universe, without matter but with a cosmological constant, as a special case by choosing $\s_{ij}$ to be the metric of a space of constant curvature and by assuming $u=u(t)$.
+Equation \re{1.8} is in this case identical to the quantized Friedmann equation up to the last constant.

 Moreover, assuming $\so$ to be compact we also prove a spectral resolution of equation \re{1.8}, by constructing a countable basis of solutions of the form

 where $v$ is an eigenfunction of the problem

 in $\so$ with $\mu>0$ and $w$ an eigenfunction of an ODE.
 These solutions have finite energy, \cf\fre{6.49}.